swaptacular/swpt_accounts/README.md

 * A [RabbitMQ](https://www.rabbitmq.com/) server instance which is responsible for queuing local database tasks (chores).
-This can be the same RabbitMQ server instance that is used for brokering Swaptacular Messaging Protocol messages, but it does not need to be the same.
+This can be the same RabbitMQ server instance that is used for brokering Swaptacular Messaging Protocol messages, but it can also be a different one.
 For example, when different accounts are located on different database servers, it could be a good idea to store local database "chores" as close as possible to the database.